openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/hydropower.md

 }
 ```

 Each top-level key (e.g., "storage" or "edges") denotes a component type.
-The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "inflow_edge", "discharge_edge", "spill_edge") when there are multiple instances.
+The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "discharge\_edge", "inflow\_edge", "spill\_edge") when there are multiple instances.
 For multiple instances, a third-level key details the attributes for each instance.

 Below is an example of an input file for a hydro reservoir asset that sets up a single asset in the SE region with detailed edge specifications.